logphile/parentzeroblog/content/posts/navigating-emotional-manipulation-how-to-empower-y/index.md

   - Phil
 ---

-# Navigating Emotional Manipulation: How to Empower Yourself When Your Ex Uses Your Child as Leverage
 Breakups can be an emotional whirlwind, but when children are involved, the stakes are even higher.
 If you find yourself in a situation where your ex-partner is using your child as a pawn, it can feel overwhelming and isolating.
 This blog post will explore the signs of emotional manipulation, strategies to break free from this dynamic, and how to protect your child’s well-being while asserting your own.

 ## Understanding Emotional Manipulation